mcdonc/buildout.python/README.rst

 Agendaess-Deploy Fork
 ---------------------

-Changes: put "python" links in /usr/local/bin, don't try to build 2.4 (doesn't build on Ubuntu 14.04), make sure we get pypy and pypy3 on Ubuntu.
-The changes I've made to the pypy and pypy3 configs mean this will actually only work on Ubuntu.
+Changes: don't try to build 2.4 (doesn't build on Ubuntu 14.04), make sure we get pypy and pypy3 on Ubuntu, allow install_links script to put links in a place signified by the INSTALL_LINKS_PREFIX envvar.
+The changes I've made to the pypy and pypy3 configs mean this will actually only work on Ubuntu 12.04 and 14.04, because the pypy versions that work on Ubuntu are downloaded without regard to the actual platform.

 Introduction
 ------------